forestryio/forestry.io/hugo/content/job-openings/open-source-software-engineer-tina.md

 ### Job Requirements

-* To be strong with JavaScript and/or TypeScript.
+* Strong with JavaScript and/or TypeScript.
 * The desire and ability to build an inclusive, helpful and friendly environment for contributors.
+* Top-notch communication skills.

 ### An Ideal Candidate Will Have